mixkorshun/django-safe-filefield/README.rst

            allowed_extensions=('xls', 'xlsx', 'csv')
        )

-Or to directly to your form:
+Or directly to your form:

 .. code-block:: python